 As beneficial as anodized aluminum is, the material is still subject to scratching which can make the metal underneath vulnerable.

 Step 1.
-Wipe the Surface
+Clean the surface

-The scratches and imperfections will still be there but using a towel to wipe away the debris will remove the buildup which otherwise will cause issues later.
+The scratches and imperfections will still be there, but using a towel to wipe away the debris will remove the buildup, which otherwise will cause issues later.

 A good pressure washer will clear away debris that did not come off the first time.